-[Bangkok] If I were to name a “hidden gem’ in Bangkok, 和 ピース Peace – Oriental Teahouse will come to my mind with its non-conspicuous location and legit Japanese drinks and desserts.
+[Bangkok] If I were to name a “hidden gem’ in Bangkok, 和 ピース Peace – Oriental Teahouse would come to my mind with its non-conspicuous location and legit Japanese drinks and desserts.

 Their tagline is “Matcha for perfectionists”.

-Located at Sukhumvit 49 just a stone throw away from Rocket Coffeebar, you might have just walked past Peace Oriental Teahouse without noticing as they didn’t have any signboard.
-(Their first outlet is at Ekkamai, 70/5 Sukhumvit Soi 63)
+Located at Sukhumvit 49 just a stone throw away from Rocket Coffeebar, you might have just walked past Peace Oriental Teahouse without noticing as there wasn’t any conscious signboard.

 Just glass panels, a simple and minimalist wooden interior with a quiet and zen ambience during the weekdays.